davbree/friendly-kangaroo/content/mynewpage.md

   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints:
-      - title: We love all the plants
+      - title: We love all the plants!!
         description: >-
           And we love web development even more.
 We talk about it on our blog, like, [a lot](http://bit.ly/2YA6999).
 We often craft